 Classification: historic town

-A few years later, Edward & Francis Montgomery started efforts to restore the aging businesses & homes in Roscoe.
+A few years later, Edward and Francis Montgomery started efforts to restore the aging businesses and homes in Roscoe.
 The Roscoe Village Foundation was formed, which did an awesome job restoring the historic district!
-Although Roscoe is in the city of Coshocton these days, it still has its own identity & small town charm.
-As with the other historic business districts on this website, parking is free & most of the fun is within walking distance.
-Many of the restored buildings from the town’s early times have signs with building dates & historical information, making exploring and learning about the area very easy.
+Although Roscoe is in the City of Coshocton these days, it still has its own identity and small town charm.
+As with the other historic business districts on this website, parking is free and most of the fun is within walking distance.
+Many of the restored buildings from the town’s early times have signs with building dates and historical info, making exploring and learning about the area very easy.

 Town Website – https://roscoevillage.com/